ruslanmv/ruslanmv.github.io/_posts/2021-08-07-NLP-with-Pycaret-and-Power-BI.md

 - **Removal of special characters:** All non-alphanumeric special characters are removed from the text.
 They are also replaced with blanks.
 - **Word Tokenization:** Word Tokenization is the process of breaking a large sample of text into words.
 This is the fundamental requirement in natural language processing tasks, where each word must be captured separately for further analysis.
 - **Stop Word Removal:** An empty word (or non-existent word) is a word that is often removed from the text because it is common and provides little value for information retrieval, although it may be linguistically significant.
 Examples of such words in English are: "the", "a", "an", "in", etc.
-- **Bigrama extraction:** A bigrama is a sequence of two adjacent elements of a chain of tokens, which are usually letters, syllables or words.
+- **Bigram extraction:** A bigram is a sequence of two adjacent elements of a chain of tokens, which are usually letters, syllables or words.
 For example: the word New York is captured as two different words "New" and "York" when tokenizing, but if repeated enough times, Bigram Extraction will render the word as one, ie "New_York"

 - **Trigram extraction:** Similar to bigram extraction, the trigram is a sequence of three adjacent elements of a chain of tokens.
 - **Stemming:** Stemming is the process of grouping the inflected forms of a word together so that they can be parsed as a single word, identified by the word's motto or dictionary form.
 In the English language, the word appears in various inflected forms.
 For example, the verb "walk" can appear as "walk", "walk", "walk", "walk".
 The basic form, 'walk', that one might look up in a dictionary, is called the word motto